 Working together, they’ve created amazing events by giving Etsy crafters free reign to design, decorate, and host events at classy global venues.

-10. Red Bull and GoPro: A Match Made in Heaven (Literally)
+10. Red Bull and GoPro Are a Match Made in Heaven (Literally).

 Red Bull and GoPro became a famous pair during the latter’s heyday.
 At the peak of GoPro mania in 2012, the brands partnered to support Australian skydiving legend Felix Baumgartner in his record-breaking jump from a balloon 24 miles up – all captured by his GoPro, of course.